Bytez-com/docs/README.md

 You need a key to use our API.
 Join the [Bytez Discord](https://discord.gg/Zrd5UbMEBA) or send us an [email](mailto:team@bytez.com) to get your key.

-## Cold Boot Times & Billing
-### Cold Boot Times
-Models have a cold boot time.
-This is the time it takes for a model's compute resources to be provisioned, as well as for the model to be downloaded and loaded into memory.
-This takes between 1.5 to 5 minutes - even for the largest models (those with 70B+ params).
-We're continuously optimizing our pipeline to bring cold boot times down to near zero.

-### Billing
-At a minimum, you'll be charged for the first 60 seconds of use.
-Usage beyond 60 seconds is rounded up to the nearest minute of usage.
-We charge $0.0000166667 / GB sec for inference on GPUs.
-Instance spin down is not instaneous and may take longer than 1 minute from the instance expiring to it actually shutting down.

-Shutdowns occur within 2 minutes of the specified expiration period for a model instance.
-The default expiration period is 30 minutes.
-See [Load a model](./api.md/#load-a-model) for more details on how to set your expiration period.
-Shutting down a model via the [Shutdown a loaded model](./api.md/#shutdown-a-loaded-model) endpoint is near instantaneous.

 ## Docker

 All Byetz models are available on our [Docker Hub](https://hub.docker.com/u/bytez).